openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 on(type: 'progress', callback:(uploadedSize: number, totalSize: number) =&gt; void): void

 Subscribes to upload progress events.
-This API uses a callback to return the result synchronously.
+This API uses a callback to return the result asynchronously.

 > **NOTE**
 >